To get the most out of your engagement survey and make the process as smooth as possible, a few things should be done before launching a survey.

 - Gender (male, female, or non-binary)

-In addition to the default attributes that Lattice offers, you can also create custom user attributes to capture information that Lattice does not already store.
-For example, if you know that you'll want to analyze your survey data by office or level, you can create some custom user attributes for that information.
+In addition to the default fields that Lattice offers, you can create custom fields to capture information that Lattice does not already store.

-If some of your departments are small enough that they do not meet the anonymity threshold and therefore results will not be visible you can create Custom Survey Groups.
-Custom Survey Groups allow you to combine different groups, such as small departments, together.
-Note that these groups need to be set up prior to your survey launch.
+If some departments are too small to meet the anonymity threshold and results will not be visible, you can create custom survey groups.
+Custom survey groups combine different groups, such as departments, together.
+Groups need to be set up before your survey launch.

 Design your survey

-You can also add your own custom questions to the survey if you wish.
-Keep in mind that the questions you write should fit the Likert scale response format (strongly disagree, disagree, neutral, agree, strongly agree) or be open-ended.
+You can also create and add custom questions to the survey.
+Remember that the questions you write should fit the Likert scale response format (strongly disagree, disagree, neutral, agree, strongly agree) or be open-ended.
 Here are a few tips to keep in mind when creating your questions:

 - Use direct, simple questions that are neutral and unambiguous.
-And remember, it's important to frame questions positively, for example, "I am happy to come to work every day."
+It is essential to frame questions positively, for example, "I am happy to come to work every day."

 - When choosing which questions to ask, ask only about topics you're prepared to act on.
-If you're asking about things you can't actually change or improve, you may end up with some very disappointed employees should the results show strong opinions on those questions.
+If you're asking about topics you can't change or improve, you may have some disappointed employees if results show strong opinions on those questions.

 - For rating questions, it's also important to write the questions so that responding with "strongly agree" is a positive response to match our analytics format.

-Ensure that you have a communications plan for why you are running the survey and the plan of action for the survey results.
+Ensure you have a communications plan for why you are running the survey and a plan of action for the results.

 - Why you're running the engagement survey